droid-php/droid-doc/doc/modules.md

           dest: "/root/excluded-files.list"
 ```

-Note that we have used a the name of a magic Variable in the `src` Task
+Note that we have used the name of a magic Variable in the `src` Task
 Argument: `mod_path` is the path to the Module's folder and allows a Module to
 locate itself and its assets.

 Next, we schedule the duplicity backups.
-We need a few more Variables:-
+We need a few more Variables:

 ```yaml
 variables: